 - Engineered nanomaterials: evidence on the effectiveness of workplace controls to prevent exposure, N Jackson et al, 2009.
 This report is a review of the literature relating to the effectiveness of workplace controls to prevent or minimise exposure to engineered nanomaterials.

-- Engineered nanomaterials: a review of the toxicology and health hazards, 2009, R Drew et al. This report reviews current understanding of the toxicology and health hazards associated with engineered nanomaterials and exposure to them in occupational settings.
-This publication was updated in January 2015: Engineered Nanomaterials - an update on the Toxicology and Work Health Hazards .
+- Engineered nanomaterials: an update of the toxicology and health hazards, 2015, R Drew et al. This report reviews current understanding of the toxicology and health hazards associated with engineered nanomaterials and exposure to them in occupational settings.
 The report updates and builds on the findings of the 2009 report Engineered nanomaterials – a review of the toxicology and health hazards and provides specific information about the health hazards of: Carbon nanotubes; Titanium dioxide; Zinc oxide; Cerium oxide; and Silver.
 It provides suggestions for workplace exposure standards for carbon nanotubes and nanoscale silver and titanium dioxide.
 It also finds that conventional risk assessment approaches for chemicals can be used in managing risks of working with engineered nanomaterials.

 - From WorkSafe WA: a bulletin on Nanotechnology, which includes advice on assessing the risks associated with nanoparticles, and using the hierarchy of controls.